benmiller314/cdm2022spring/plans/lesson-13.md

 ## 2. Evaluation reminder: our criteria (5 min)
 Last class, we reached a strong consensus on shared goals and constraints in [our notes doc](http://bit.ly/{{site.course.slugterm}}-notes#heading=h.g4l54sdnfu3n).
-Huzzah! <!--Let's just look at these together briefly, to make sure there are no surprises.
+Huzzah! <!-- Let's just look at these together briefly, to make sure there are no surprises.

 Can we go alphabetically through the Participants window, reading aloud, one bullet each?
-(Ask questions, if you have them, as we go.)-->
+(Ask questions, if you have them, as we go.) -->

 **Baseline criteria**
 For a minimum grade of B, all projects for this unit must: